iDash3/miniSAM/README.md

 async function runSegmentation(myImageElement, clickPoints) {
   try {
     // 1.
 Initialize TinySAM (loads models)
+    // By default, models are now loaded from CDN.
-    // You can optionally provide paths to your own .onnx models await initSegmentation({
+    // You can still override with local paths if needed.
+    // See "Model Loading" section for more details. await initSegmentation({
+      // To use default CDN models (recommended):
+      // No specific paths needed, or use:
+      // encoderModelPath: DEFAULT_ENCODER_MODEL_PATH,
+      // samModelPath: DEFAULT_SAM_MODEL_PATH,
+      // For custom local/CDN models:
       // encoderModelPath: '/path/to/your/encoder.onnx',
       // samModelPath: '/path/to/your/sam_decoder.onnx'
     });